 Editors note: Minneapolis made history yesterday by breaking ground on what will become the nation’s first permanent memorial to sexual violence victims/survivors.
 The memorial will feature walkways and benches encircling a ripple effect art piece, representing “the multiplying power of breaking the silence.”
 The memorial, which will rest along the Mississippi River at Boom Island Park, will also feature various original mosaics to symbolize “that even broken pieces can be put together to create something whole and beautiful.”
 Community organizer and survivor Sarah Super began this project in 2015.
-Below is an excerpt from the speech Super shared at the historical Survivors Memorial Groundbreaking Ceremony:
+Below is an excerpt from the speech Super shared at the historical Survivors Memorial Groundbreaking Ceremony, edited lightly for context and clarity:

 Good morning, and thank you so much for joining us on this momentous occasion.
 I launched this initiative only weeks after my ex-boyfriend broke into my apartment and raped me.
 In the days following my assault, I told only a few people what had happened to me.
 And I was stunned when so many of those few people responded saying, "Me too."